Church of Santa María de Cambre: First stage

-There in the middle of the 12th century the main façade, the first three trams of the longitudinal naves where built, with the central nave being the longest one and separated from the lateral ones by squared piers with semicolumns sticked to the sides.
+There in the middle of the 12th century the main façade, the first three trams of the longitudinal naves where built, with the central nave being the longest one and separated from the lateral ones by squared piers with semicolumns stuck to the sides.
 The transverse and arched arches, on which the wooden roof is supported, are semicircular and start from capitals with generally vegetal decoration.